 - CIVE5612 Fire Modelling (previously taught as CIVE5802)

 Fire modelling, smoke management, effectiveness of smoke exhaust systems, design fires, fire risk analysis, performance based codes.

 Numerical Modelling of LPG Horizontal Cylindrical Tanks Subjected to Heating Environments (doctoral)

 Numerical Studies of Free Convective Flows (master’s)

-- 2001 – present Professor and Industrial Research Chair in Fire Safety Engineering, Carleton University.
+- 2001 – present Professor and past Industrial Research Chair in Fire Safety Engineering, Carleton University.

 - 1989 – 2001 Senior Research Officer and Group Leader, Fire Risk Management Program, Institute for Research in Construction, National Research Council Canada.

 - 1990 – 2001 Adjunct Professor of Mechanical Engineering, University of New Brunswick.

 - 1987 Lecturer and Research Engineering in Mechanical Engineering, University of New Brunswick.